-Today Ardbeg is a global success, inspiring fanatical devotion amongst whisky connoisseurs everywhere.
+Today Ardbeg is a global success story, inspiring fanatical devotion amongst whisky connoisseurs everywhere.
 Frequent special releases with extravagant names tempt collectors, while the relatively small core range is as good as you will find from any distiller.
 As an entry point, the 10 year old, bottled at 46% abv, is a fine place to start…

-Being an Islay whisky the nose is a bombardment of Smoke and Ash at first but after you become accustomed to it, notes of Vanilla, Lemon and Barley come through – even reminds me a little of Custard Cream biscuits.
+Smell: A bombardment of Smoke and Ash at first but once you become accustomed to it, notes of Vanilla, Lemon and Barley come through – even reminds me of Custard Cream biscuits.